 - 5.2.6 Werrington Neighbourhood Plan Community Questionnaire revealed that 32% of respondents felt that parking on the pavement was a problem for Werrington, 54% were concerned or very concerned about the parking generally in the Conservation Area, with 69% seeing that improving this car parking was important or very important.
 Many comments reflected on the inadequate parking provision and parking problems.
 According to the Business Questionnaire the availability of adequate parking was a key factor to do business in Werrington.
 Whilst car parking is easy within the Industrial Area, the lack of car parking in the Conservation Area is a barrier for those local businesses.
-The questionnaire also records that 44% of respondents felt that safe cycling was an important factor of living in or visiting Werrington. - 5.2.7 Werrington Neighbourhood Plan therefore seeks a higher level of vehicle parking requirement for new developments than that required in the Local Plan. - 5.2.8 Electric cars are becoming more accessible and suitable for a larger proportion of the population and as such, it is important to ensure that electric charging is readily available and convenient.
+The questionnaire also records that 44% of respondents felt that safe cycling was an important factor of living in or visiting Werrington. - 5.2.7 Werrington Neighbourhood Plan therefore seeks a higher level of vehicle parking requirement for new developments than that required in the Local Plan. - 5.2.8 Electric cars are becoming more accessible and suitable for a larger proportion of the population.
+Future national policy will increase availability and as such, it is important to ensure that electric charging is readily available and convenient.
+Other sustainable transport such as e-bikes and scooters will increasingly become a preferred mode of transport.